Pillow Dribble: Why We Do It and How to Avoid It

-Everyone dribbles, in the day you naturally swallow any saliva produced in your mouth while at night this process is meant to slow down.
+Occasionally we all drool in our sleep, and this is because we can produce too much saliva.
+During the day we naturally swallow any saliva produced in our mouth while at night this process is meant to slow down.
 But for the unlucky, dribbling continues at a rapid pace throughout the night.
 In fact, there’s even a name for the condition of producing too much saliva: sialorrhea.

 There are 2 main causes of pillow dribble:

-Your Sleeping Position: This is where gravity works against you and your pillow.
+Your sleep position can greatly impact how much you drool.
 If you sleep on your front or side, your mouth is likely to hang open, letting saliva drip freely.
 Whereas if you sleep on your back, the saliva will pool at the back of your throat and activate your swallowing reflex.
 As Christopher Y. Chang, an ear, nose and throat surgeon says: ‘The mouth is the path of least resistance.
 The lips are right there.’

 More severe problems that can lead to pillow dribble include neurological conditions that can lead to partial or full facial paralysis.

-Stop Breathing Through Your Mouth: Start by identifying the cause of your mouth breathing.
+Start by identifying the cause of your mouth breathing.
 If you have a cold or any amount of nasal congestion, then invest in a decongestant to relieve blockage.
-This will be temporary, for those colds remember to drink plenty of water, get some rest and top up on you Vitamin C. If allergies or a chronic sinus infection are the problem, the best route is to see your doctor about medication.
+This will be temporary, for those colds remember to drink plenty of water, get some rest and top up on your Vitamin C. If allergies or a chronic sinus infection are the problems, the best route is to see your doctor about medication.

-While pillow dribble might be embarrassing, it could be worse.
-If the problem is a longstanding one then your doctor can help you get to the root of your problem, helping you to improve your sleep health, your overall health, and let’s not forget your pillow.
+If you continue to wake up with pillow dribble after trying to combat it yourself, then your doctor can help you get to the root of your problem.
+And help you to improve your sleep health, and your overall health, and let’s not forget your pillow.